 - Designing your blog. ( Find a light and mobile-friendly theme)

-- Useful resources for blogging ( Here you will install useful plugins such Yoast for SEO, Mash Share, and Google analytics.
+- Useful resources for blogging ( Here you will install useful plugins such as Yoast for SEO, Mash Share, and Google analytics.

-After setting up your blog now follow this steps to become a professional blogger ( By a professional blogger, I mean you are going to get enough money to earn a living from your blog)
+After setting up your blog now follow these steps to become a professional blogger ( By a professional blogger, I mean you are going to get enough money to earn a living from your blog)

 - Get a niche; Decide what you are going to write about; are you are going to be lifestyle blogger, gossip blogger, travel blogger or a technology blogger?